 Socializing your new baby is super important.
 Taking your puppy for car rides is super important.
 The rule with a doodle is you need to introduce it to 100 people in the next 90 days.
-(Without getting Coronavirus for you and or Parvo for your puppy) (2) California recently had an outbreak of Distemper.
+(Without getting Coronavirus for you and or Parvo for your puppy) © California recently had an outbreak of Distemper.
 One of our puppies went to the vet for their well-baby checkup.
-They had a case of Distemper in their office that week.
+They had a case of Distemper in their office that day.
 Three weeks later the puppy died of Distemper.
-If your puppy gets distemper, there is only a 10% chance of survival.
+If your puppy gets distemper, there is only a 10% chance of survival and it is a HORRIBLE death.
+When you take your puppy to the vet please keep them in your arms do not let them set your baby on the ground or on the exam table without a pee pad or blanket being laid down.
+If your vet is still doing curb side service only... please explain to the vet tech that takes your puppy that you don't want your puppy being set down anywhere.
+And I would give them a disposable pee pad to send in with them for them to put on the counter to set the puppy on.
+I really wish the vets would get body cams on so families could interact with the vet when their puppy is being seen.
+There is a HUGE disconnect at this time between vets and the family.